-‘Birmingham Connect’ will use the power of sport, and excitement of the Commonwealth Games in Birmingham in 2022, to promote social integration of young people aged 11-13 years from diverse and segregated communities in Birmingham.
+‘Birmingham Connect’ used the power of sport, and excitement of the Commonwealth Games in Birmingham in 2022, to promote social integration of young people aged 11-13 years from diverse and segregated communities in Birmingham.

-The project, led by the Youth Sport Trust in partnership with Team England will bring together 20 city schools and will see young people paired with students in other schools across the city to help them connect through sport.
+The project, led by the Youth Sport Trust in partnership with Team England brought together 13 city schools and saw young people paired with students in other schools across the city to help them connect through sport.

-Pairing schools across Birmingham will encourage meaningful social mixing to improve attitudes and perceptions held of people from different backgrounds; driven by young people who will catalyse change.
+Pairing schools across Birmingham encouraged meaningful social mixing to improve attitudes and perceptions held of people from different backgrounds; driven by young people who will catalyse change.

 We believe this will drive significant positive change on the longer-term integration of schools and communities across the city – resulting in a legacy of learning, participation, connection and pride.

-The year-long programme aims to improve social mixing and build young people’s understanding of different communities.
-It will particularly focus on tackling segregation of young people of different ethnicities, who come from areas of deprivation or who have a disability.
+The year-long programme aimed to improve social mixing and build young people’s understanding of different communities.
+It particularly focused on tackling segregation of young people of different ethnicities, who come from areas of deprivation or who have a disability.

-The project is being run by the Youth Sport Trust in partnership with the English Commonwealth Games team, Team England.
-Birmingham Connect has received funding from Sport England and the Ministry of Housing, Communities and Local Government as part of the Integrated Communities Innovation Fund (ICIF).
-It is being delivered with support from Inspire Activity Ltd, Culture Central and Birmingham Education Partnership.
+The project was run by the Youth Sport Trust in partnership with Team England.
+Birmingham Connect received funding from Sport England and the Ministry of Housing, Communities and Local Government as part of the Integrated Communities Innovation Fund (ICIF).
+It was delivered with support from Inspire Activity Ltd, Culture Central and Birmingham Education Partnership.

-Over the next year, pairs of schools will work together to give students the opportunity to mix with young people from different backgrounds.
-Schools chosen to take part have been identified as being highly segregated, either through ethnicity, deprivation of disability.
+Over the year, pairs of schools worked together to give students the opportunity to mix with young people from different backgrounds.
+Schools chosen to take part had been identified as being highly segregated, through ethnicity, deprivation of disability.

-100 young people recruited across the 20 schools will be trained as Connectors to lead the project for their school, with support from teachers.
+100 young people recruited across the 20 schools were trained as Connectors to lead the project for their school, with support from teachers.

-Every school will receive inspirational assemblies and training and will then plan and organise four sporting events with their partner schools.
+Every school received inspirational assemblies and training and then planned and organised four sporting events with their partner schools.